Server data from the Official MCP Registry

 getCertificateSummary (TS) / get_certificate_summary (Python) / GetCertificateSummary (Go), or paste the certificate URL into https://lucairn.eu/verify.getCertificate + verifyCertificate (and language equivalents).
 The verifier is in-tree — see ts/src/verify-certificate/, python/src/lucairn/verify_certificate/, and the internal/verify package under go/.External RFC 3161 + Sigstore Rekor anchor verification is currently surfaced as pass-through metadata; full external anchor verification lands in a follow-up release.

-Pre-1.0 monorepo, individual packages tagged per the table above.
-Cross-language byte-equivalence locked via shared fixtures.
+Production packages are versioned independently and tagged per the table above.
+Cross-language byte-equivalence is locked via shared fixtures.
 Follow CHANGELOG.md for release notes.

 @lucairn/mcp-server: https://www.npmjs.com/package/@lucairn/mcp-server@lucairn/sdk: https://www.npmjs.com/package/@lucairn/sdklucairn: https://pypi.org/project/lucairn/See CONTRIBUTING.md.
 Security reports: SECURITY.md.